exercism/python/concepts/decorators/about.md

 It does not _directly_ return the original, passed-in function.
 Depending on what happens in the wrapper function, `func` may or may not be returned.

-### How to write a Decorator for a function that takes an arbitrary number of arguments
+### Decorating a Function that Takes an Arbitrary Number of Arguments

 Decorators can be written for functions that take an arbitrary number of arguments by using the `*args` and `**kwargs` syntax.